rish-16/tp/docs/DeveloperGuide.md

 ![AppointmentClassDiagram](images/AppointmentClassDiagram.png)

-Each `Appointment` in memory contain s a reference to a valid `Patient` object.
+Each `Appointment` in memory contains a reference to a valid `Patient` object.
 To ensure this valid reference is maintained while the app is running and between different running instances, `Appointment` is stored in JSON with the index of the `Patient` in the corresponding `AddressBook`.

 Major changes involved to implement this feature:
 * Add a new appointment
-* Load an appointment on app launch
+* Load appointments on app launch
-* Save an appointment after every command
+* Save appointments after every command
-* Delete a patient that has appointments
+* Delete a patient that has made an appointment

 #### Add a new Appointment

 **Overview**

 `AddAppointmentCommand#execute()` gets patient at the given index in the address book to create a new appointment referencing that patient.

 **Detailed Implementation**

 The user executes `apmt add i/1 d/2021-10-19 1800` to add an appointment to the first patient of the address book.
 The `apmt add` command calls `Model#getFilteredPatientList()`to receive a list of patients and gets the Patient object at the inputted index.
 A new Appointment of that patient is instantiated, and the `AddAppointmentCommand` calls `Model#addAppointment()` to add this appointment to the appointment book.
 A `CommandResult` is instantiated and returned.

 ![AddAppointmentSequenceDiagram](images/AddAppointmentSequenceDiagram.png)